MaciejMogilewski/MaciejMogilewski/README.md

 ### Hello World!
 I am a front-end developer from Poland.

-I am currently learning to program using Javascript, HTML, CSS, Sass.
+I am currently learning to program using Javascript, React, HTML, CSS, Sass.

 ## Connect with me